fleetdm/fleet/articles/introducing-cross-platform-script-execution.md

 ### Why cross-platform script execution matters

-In the rapidly evolving world of IT security and device management, the demands placed on administrators and security engineers are continually increasing.
+In the rapidly evolving world of IT, security, and device management, the demands placed on administrators and security engineers are continually increasing.
 The challenges of keeping systems up-to-date, secure, and efficiently managed require tools that are both powerful and adaptable.

 The introduction of the cross-platform script execution feature in Fleet is a direct response to these needs.
 But why does this matter, and what makes this new capability so essential?